 Got questions or want a free review copy of a curriculum?
 Email us ASAP.

-The Office of Child Support Enforcement (OCSE) invites application submissions to develop interventions to educate teens and young adults about the financial, legal, and emotional responsibilities of parenthood.
-The primary goal of the grant is to leverage the child support program’s expertise on the legal and financial responsibilities of parenting to educate and motivate teens and young adults to postpone parenthood until after they have completed their education, started a career, and entered a committed relationship.
+The Office of Child Support Enforcement (OCSE) forecasts inviting eligible applicants to submit applications developing interventions to educate teens and young adults about the financial, legal, and emotional responsibilities of parenthood.
+The primary goal of the grant projects is to leverage the child support program’s expertise on the legal and financial responsibilities of parenting to educate and motivate teens and young adults to postpone parenthood until after they have completed their education, started a career, and entered a committed relationship.
 The target populations for these three-year grant projects are teens and young adults ages 13-25, including unmarried parents and those who have not yet started families.
 The grant project design should identify existing public and private entities serving similar populations and establish and/or leverage partnerships to connect educational and motivational programs to additional supportive services promoting economic stability and healthy family formation.
 Grant project designs will build on, adapt, and enhance existing responsible parenting, paternity, and child support awareness models as well as develop new educational materials and tools.
-Grantees are expected to collaborate with state or tribal universities to evaluate their projects and to share project materials and resources, intervention lessons, and promising practices for outreach developed as part of the grant project with other state and tribal IV-D agencies.
+Grantees will be expected to prioritize partnerships with state or tribal universities to evaluate their projects and to share project materials and resources, intervention lessons, and promising practices for outreach developed as part of the grant project with other state and tribal IV-D agencies.

 Grants of $5,000 to $10,000 are awarded for professional development.
 Fund for Teachers is unique in that it awards grants for professional development based on the principle that the teacher knows what they need to grow as an educator.
 These grants are self-designed and allow teachers to create their own professional development opportunities based on what is most beneficial to their teaching.
 The Fund for Teachers application encourages educators to think about their objectives and motivations and the impact their particular plan of action will have on students.